kaunel85/ong-bylaws/bylaws.md

 4. In order to be excused from a mandatory meeting, Active Members must contact the Secretary in writing, prior to the scheduled meeting.
 Failure to do so will be counted as an unexcused absence.
 The Executive Committee will review extenuating circumstances.
    1. If an Active Member misses two consecutive meetings, or has two unexcused absences from chapter meetings in a semester, the Member will be called to meet with the Executive Committee in order to discuss the absences.
 After two unexcused absences, each subsequent absence will result in a call to the executive committee.
 These meetings will focus on understanding and making positive intervention.
    2. The Executive Committee has the power to censure, suspend or propose a Judicial Committee for the offending Member.
-      - Any censure or suspension issued by the executive comittee shall be reported at the next Chapter Meeting and may be revoked or refered to a judicail comittee by a 66% vote of non-executive members.
+      - Any censure or suspension issued by the executive committee shall be reported at the next Chapter Meeting and may be revoked or the offending member referred to a judicial committee by a 66% vote of non-executive members present.
    3. Any Active Member with three or more unexcused absences from regular meetings in an academic term will not be eligible to run for a position in elections held during said term.

 5. Items of business not presented to the President before chapter may not be addressed at the discretion of the President.